-In view of the increased pressures arising from current economic, environmental, financial and social conditions on the global market, it is imperative to develop a supply chain policy.
-A successful supply chain management strategy is a significant competitive advantage, even In these difficult economic and political conditions in Greece.
+In view of the increased pressures arising from current economic, environmental, financial and social conditions on the global market, it is imperative to have a supply chain policy.
+A successful supply chain management strategy is a significant competitive advantage.

 The Group recognizes these challenges and has formulated a supply chain management policy that will enable it to:

 - maximize the quality and value of the product at the minimum cost